Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Walkerville's median income among taxpayers was $62,795 in financial year 2022, according to ATO data aggregated by AreaSearch.
-The average income stood at $115,248 during the same period.
-These figures compare to those for Greater Adelaide, which were $52,592 and $64,886 respectively.
-Based on Wage Price Index growth of 12.83% since financial year 2022, estimated median income is approximately $70,852 as of September 2025.
-The estimated average income for the same period is around $130,034.
-Census data shows household, family and personal incomes in Walkerville cluster around the 74th percentile nationally.
-Income analysis reveals that 26.2% of locals (2,246 people) fall into the $1,500 - 2,999 weekly income category.
-This reflects patterns seen regionally where 31.8% similarly occupy this range.
-Higher earners make up a substantial presence with 35.5% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 87.7% of their income.
-The area's SEIFA income ranking places it in the 9th decile nationally.
+Walkerville SA2 has a notably high national income level based on latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in Walkerville is $62,795, with an average income of $115,248.
+These figures compare to Greater Adelaide's median and average incomes of $52,592 and $64,886 respectively.
+Considering a 12.83% increase in wages since financial year 2022, estimated current incomes are approximately $70,852 (median) and $130,034 (average) as of September 2025.
+Census data shows household, family, and personal incomes in Walkerville cluster around the 73rd percentile nationally.
+Income analysis reveals that 26.2% of locals (2,246 people) fall into the $1,500 - 2,999 weekly income category, similar to regional levels where 31.8% occupy this range.
+Higher earners make up a substantial portion with 35.5% exceeding $3,000 weekly.
+After housing costs, residents retain 87.7% of their income, indicating strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income